Codepath-iOS-Restaurant-Organization/Restaurant-Recommendations/README.md

 ## Overview
 ### Description
-Restaruant recommendation app for friends, family, and couples who have a hard time deciding where to eat.
+Restaurant recommendation app for friends, family, and couples who have a hard time deciding where to eat.

 ### App Evaluation
 - **Category:** Social Networking / Restaurants / Food